yotron/s3app/README.md

 #### Prerequisites
 - [Python3](https://www.python.org/)
 - [Python-pip](https://pip.pypa.io) for dependency installation
+- OpenLDAP for LDAP authentication
+- SSL for secured LDAP authentication
 - recommended: python3-venv to create a virtual environment for Python3
 - recommended: [PostgreSQL](https://www.postgresql.org/) database for the S3App metadata
 - recommended: A reverse proxy with TLS termination (e.g. NGINX).

+#### Prerequisites Python and pip
 S3App supports all current Python3 versions.
 It is tested with Python 3.9.x and 3.10.x

 To check which Python version is running: